 The Department of Nursing offers a Bachelor of Science in Nursing degree.
-This type of program is often called a 2 + 2program because applicants must complete 62 semester hours of lower division coursework which includes general education and prerequisites prior to enrollment in the nursing curriculum.
-These 62 semester hours include general education requirements and other required courses specific to the BSN degree.
-A grade of C or better must be achieved in all of the courses making up these 62 hours.
-The student must also maintain an overall 3.0 grade point average or better on a 4 point scale for this same list of courses.
+This type of program is often called a 2 + 2program because applicants must complete 59 semester hours of lower division coursework which includes general education and prerequisites prior to enrollment in the nursing curriculum.
+These 59 semester hours include general education requirements and other required courses specific to the BSN degree.
+A grade of C or better must be achieved in all of the courses making up these 59 hours.
+The student must also maintain an overall 3.0 grade point average or better on a 4 point scale for this same list of courses making up the 59 hours.
 The student must also demonstrate strong academic performance in the core science courses as shown by maintaining a 2.6 grade point average or better on a 4 point scale.
-The science courses considered core are Human Anatomy, Physiology, and Microbiology.
-The qualified student must then apply and be accepted by the Department of Nursing in order to enroll in nursing courses.
+The science courses considered core are human anatomy, physiology, and microbiology.
+The qualified student must then apply and be accepted by the Department of Nursing in order to enroll in nursing courses except NURS 201 and NURS 211.